spiritedtechie/foursquare-app-play/README.md

 # Description

-This application is a "popular places search" web application that integrates against the Foursquare API.
+This web application allows a user to find popular places near to a queried place.
+It shows the following data about each result:

+- Name
+- Address
+- Telephone
+- Rating

 It is built using the Play Framework, utilising the MVC pattern and Bootstrap for presentation.

+The purpose of this project was to find a simple problem which allowed me to explore some of the basics of the Play Framework.

-# Foursquare APIs
+# Foursquare Integration

-The integration is against the Foursquare explore venues API:
+The search is against the Foursquare explore venues API, which provides the places results.

 https://developer.foursquare.com/docs/venues/explore